-Sec.
-10. (1) Any person who yiolates the Environmental Protection Act or the Integrated Solid Waste Management Act by knowingly and willfully committing any of the following offenses shall be guilty of a Class IV felony:
+\$1-1508.01.
+(1) Any person who violates the Environmental Protection Act, or the Integrated Solid Waste Management Act, or the Livestock Waste Management Act by knowingly and willfully committing any of the following offenses shall be guilty of a Class IV felony:

 (a) Violating any water pollution control law, rule, or regulation adopted pursuant to the National Pollutant Discharge Elimination System created by the Clean Water Act, as amended, 33 U.S.C.
-1251 et seg., or any permit or permit condition or limitation or failing to obtain a permit as required by the Environmental Protection Act or the Integrated Solid Waste Management Act;
+1251 et seq., or any permit or permit condition or limitation or failing to obtain a permit as required by the Environmental Protection Act, or the Integrated Solid Waste